netdisco/netdisco-docker/README.md

 This will start the database, backend daemon, and web frontend listening on port 5000.
 If you have a device using the SNMP community `public`, enter it in the Netdisco homepage and click "Discover".

 The default configuration is available in `netdisco/config/deployment.yml`.
 The backend and web daemons will automatically restart when you save changes to this file.
-Logs are available in `netdisco/logs/netdisco-{backend,web}.log`.
+Logs are available in `netdisco/logs/`.

-You can also [download `dc-netdisco-do.yml`](https://raw.githubusercontent.com/netdisco/netdisco-docker/master/dc-netdisco-do.yml) for command-line management of Netdisco:

-    docker-compose -f dc-netdisco-do.yml run netdisco-do <action>
-    # run it without <action> to get help
+The [netdisco-do](https://metacpan.org/dist/App-Netdisco/view/bin/netdisco-do) utility can be run like this (run it without `<action>` to get help):

+    docker-compose run netdisco-do <action>

-Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per our documentation.
+Local web or backend plugins can be installed into `netdisco/nd-site-local/` as per [our documentation](https://github.com/netdisco/netdisco/wiki).
 Finally, the PostgreSQL data files are stored in `netdisco/pgdata/` and we do not advise touching them (unless you wish to reinitialize the system).

 The web frontend is configured to allow unauthenticated access with full admin rights.
 We suggest you visit the `Admin -> User Management` menu item, and edit `no_auth` in `deployment.yml`, to remove this guest account and set up authenticated user access.